-Even though there is no cure, many treatments exist to ease the symptoms of psoriasis.
+Even though there’s no cure, many treatments exist to ease the symptoms of psoriasis.
 Here are 10 ways to manage mild symptoms from the comfort of your home.

 Dietary supplements may help ease psoriasis symptoms from the inside.
 Fish oil, vitamin D, milk thistle, aloe vera, Oregon grape, and evening primrose oil have been reported to help ease mild symptoms of psoriasis, according to the National Psoriasis Foundation.
-It’s important to only take supplements that don’t interfere with other pre-existing conditions you may have.
+It’s important to check with your doctor before taking any supplements to make sure they don’t interfere with other health conditions you may have.

 Use a humidifier to keep the air in your home or office moist.
-It can prevent dry skin before it starts.
-Sensitive skin moisturizers are also great at keeping your skin supple and from forming plaques.
+This can help prevent dry skin before it starts.
+Sensitive skin moisturizers are also great at keeping your skin supple and preventing plaques from forming.

 Most soaps and perfumes have dyes and other chemicals in them that may irritate your skin.
-Sure, they can make you smell great but they also can inflame psoriasis.
+They can make you smell great, but they also can inflame psoriasis.
 Avoid such products when you can, or choose those with “sensitive skin” labels.

 Hot water may be an irritant for your skin.
 However, a lukewarm bath with Epsom salt, mineral oil, milk, or olive oil can soothe the itching and infiltrate scales and plaques.
 Moisturize immediately after your bath for double benefits.

-During light therapy, a doctor will shine ultraviolet light on the skin.
+Light therapy involves exposing your skin to ultraviolet light under the supervision of a doctor.
+Ultraviolet light can help slow the growth of skin cells triggered by psoriasis.
 This type of therapy often requires consistent and frequent sessions.
 It should be noted that tanning beds are not a means of achieving light therapy.
 Too much sunlight can actually worsen psoriasis.
-This procedure should always be done under the supervision of your doctor.
+Light therapy should always be done under the supervision of a doctor.